JamesSkemp/words/content/post/james-skemps-blogenginenet-themes.md

 +++
 title = "James Skemp's BlogEngine.NET themes"
-summary = "A listing of themes I've adapted for use with BlogEngine.NET." draft = false comments = false date = "2008-08-31T20:49:00-05:00"
+description = "A listing of themes I've adapted for use with BlogEngine.NET." draft = false comments = false date = "2008-08-31T20:49:00-05:00"